smos/baf/README.md

 Instructions are not entirely complete yet, but it's a start.
 Basic Raspberry module things.

-Currently
+Features
-- Supports more then 1 inverter
+- Supports more then 1 Inverter/Charger.
-- Supports different size inverters
+- Supports different size inverters/Chargers.
 - Operates remotely from the P1 reader using the arduino nano P1 reader.
-- WebUI to show current operations and P1 meter readings
+- WebUI to show current operations and P1 meter readings.
-- Has timers to prevent flip-flopping of relays
+- Has idle timers to prevent flip-flopping of AC relays (inverters/chargers).
-- Allows for diverse battery configurations, but currently limited to 8S Lithium
+- Allows for diverse battery configurations, adjust voltages accordingly.
+- Charge and Discharge power taper at end of range. (adjustable)
+- Auxilary charger for balancing cells (adjustable voltage diff trigger).

+Bill of Materials
+- Raspberry Pi (~50)
+- ADCPi from ABElectronics Uk (~15)
+- ServoPi from ABElectronics Uk (~15)
+- PiFace Digital from PiFace UK (~25)
+- (2) PWM controller that takes 0-5V input like the following. (~30) https://www.aliexpress.com/item/DC-10-50V-PWM-DC-Motor-Speed-Controller-3000w-Max-12V-24V-36V-40V-50V-60A/1830078283.html
+- (2) 5 Volt 4 Channel Arduino Relay board with optocoupler. (~7) https://www.aliexpress.com/item/Free-shipping-4-channel-relay-module-4-channel-relay-control-board-with-optocoupler-Relay-Output-4/32702042620.html
+- Fuse holder (3D Printed)
+- 1.5/2.5mm2 wiring for DC
+- 1m 0.75mm2 wiring for AC with ground
+- 4 AC Outlets (~8)
+- (2) 5S balance leads for the relay boards
+- (4) 8S Balance leads for the battery monitoring
+- DIY PCB, 8 100K resistors, flatcable with single connectors

 Instructions
 - Requires a Arduino Nano with Ethernetshield to connect to the P1 port of the utility smart meter.
 If you use something else for your power readings, that's fine, it just needs to post the data to a page of the webserver on the Raspberry.
 The arduino code is under arduino/ and you need to modify the IP address it POSTs too.
 It's currently set to 192.168.11.238.